A 2-dimensional torsion theory on symmetric monoidal categories: Purely monoidal categories

 \section{Purely monoidal categories}

-In this part we introduce and study the notion of ``purely monoidal category'', which is meant to provide a 2-dimensional equivalent of the notion of pure monoid (see \intro{}).
+In this section, we introduce and study the notion of \emph{purely monoidal category}, which is meant to provide a 2-dimensional counterpart to the notion of pure monoid (see \intro{}).
 Consider the following equivalent statements about monoidal categories. \begin{proposition} Let $\cat M$ be a monoidal category, and recall that $\GP M$ is its Picard 2-group (see \cref{Pic-def}).
-The following are equivalent. \begin{enumerate}[label=(\arabic*)] \item $\PIC M$ is monoidally equivalent to $\catone$, the monoidal category with just one object $I_\catone$ and one arrow. \item All weakly invertible objects of $\cat M$ are isomorphic to $\I M$, and the only automorphism of $\I M$ is the identity. \item For any pair of weakly invertible objects, there exists exactly one isomorphism between them. \end{enumerate} (We recall that a monoidal equivalence is simply an equivalence in the 2-category $\MC$.) \end{proposition} \begin{proof} The equivalence of \ref{Pure-id} and \ref{Pure-un} is obvious by the fact that $\I M$ is weakly invertible itself.
+The following are equivalent. \begin{enumerate}[(1)] \item $\PIC M$ is monoidally equivalent to $\catone$, the monoidal category with a single object $I_\catone$ and a single morphism. \item All weakly invertible objects of $\cat M$ are isomorphic to $\I M$, and the only automorphism of $\I M$ is the identity. \item For any two weakly invertible objects in $\cat M$, there exists exactly one isomorphism between them. \end{enumerate} (We recall that a monoidal equivalence is simply an equivalence in the 2-category $\MC$.) \end{proposition} \begin{proof} The equivalence of \eqref{Pure-id} and \eqref{Pure-un} is obvious by the fact that $\I M$ is weakly invertible itself.